DistributedSystemsGroup/zoe/README.md

 # Zoe - Container Analytics as a Service

-This application uses a Docker Swarm cluster to run on-demand Spark clusters.
+This application uses Docker Swarm to run on-demand Spark clusters.

-IT is composed of three components:
+It is composed of three components:

 * zoectl: command-line client
 * zoe-scheduler: the main daemon that performs application scheduling and talks to Swarm